Hackerabad/beyond-the-binary/README.md

 6. Now do ahead and create a new branch and move to the branch `git checkout -b fix-issue-<ISSUE-NUMBER>`

 7. Now run `npm i` and once it's done do your fixes and changes.
+You'll need to set up `npm` and `node`, here's a [guide](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac) for the same.

 8. After done you can now push this changes. for doing that follow the following command chain
    - `git status` (Shows the changed files)